 Covid 19 Vaccine Clinic

-Whelehans offer a weekly COVID-19 Walk in clinic at Whelehans Pearse St for Covid-19 boosters.
-Contact Whelehans Pearse St at 0449334591 or check Whelehans website or social media for more information
+Whelehans offer a weekly COVID-19 Walk in clinic at Whelehans Pearse St every Wednesday for Covid-19 boosters.
+Contact Whelehans Pearse St at 0449334591 or register on the Whelehans website.

 To be continued…next week